 "Old woman, white hair, she, wear fur coat, she in Paris store, store under pretty glass roof, she see me, she kind me.

 She, hear me ask help.
 She take me other, big store, Macy.
 I cold in China dress.
 Rickie cold too, crying.
 Workmen fixing Macy store.
 No one notice us.
 She, buy me coat and Rickie blanket.
 Not let me pay.
-She get a taxi, take Rickie me, to the train station.
+She get taxi, take Rickie me, to train station.
 She say, she, buy ticket to Santa Clara.
 I say no. I buy ticket."

 "Oh God Mom, I am so sorry.
 I never knew how you suffered.
 Oh God, please, oh, God Mom!"

 We sat until she calmed tears of memory trickling down her face, no sobs, no crying just tears, one by one, silent, drip by drip.

 I thought of her in a cheongsam, small step constricted, trying to catch a rumbling cable car on Powell Street at the edge of the Chinatown ghetto.
 I imagined her carrying a young boy, a stranger helping her, picking up Rickie, her jumping, grabbing a railing, dangling, the man pulling her up too.

 I thought of the cable car's noise as it's underground cable rattled and clanked, first struggling to pull it up the Powell Street Hill then the brakeman pulling back hard the chrome brake handle, the underground chain groaning to keep the car from crashing down Powell Street, the bell's ring a ding to clear the traffic, it stopped at Union Square with its underground garage surrounded by big upscale department stores.
 I thought of her as a spectacle among the throng of shoppers, hobbled in a cheongsam with slippers.